compilers-course-materials/starter-adder/README.md

 assembly instructions, represented by the `instruction` type.
 Use only the provided instruction types for this assignment; we will be gradually expanding this as the semester progresses.
-This function has an associated helper that takes some extra arguments, which will be discussed more in lecture on February 4.
+This function has an associated helper that takes some extra arguments to track the variable environment and stack offset.
+These will be discussed in more detail in lecture.

 The other component you need to implement is: